-Derived from cholesterol, it is produced in the testes and ovaries, as well as in the adrenal glands, playing a big role in producing LH and FSH hormones (which we’ll get to later).
+Derived from cholesterol, it is produced in the testes and ovaries, as well as in the adrenal glands.
+It plays a big role in producing LH and FSH hormones (which we’ll get to later).
 In females, testosterone plays a role in fertility, libido, menstruation and bone mass, including the stimulation of new red blood cells, hence why it’s often associated with our sex drive (and aggressive behaviour).
-We often see that long-term use of Oral Contractive Pills (OCPs) can attribute to low testosterone levels.
+We often see the long-term use of Oral Contractive Pills (OCPs) attributing to low testosterone levels.

-One study has shown that women newly in love have higher testosterone levels than a single or long-term relationship woman, meanwhile the opposite was shown with men.
+Additionally, a study has shown that women newly in love have higher testosterone levels than a single or long-term relationship woman, meanwhile the opposite was shown with men.
+The men’s testosterone levels were lower when newly in love.
 Let’s keep our passion burning bright we say!
 So, what about testosterone-boosting foods you might ask?
 We suggest consuming more ginger, oysters (high zinc dose), high magnesium foods like leafy greens and legumes, fatty fish, pomegranates, EVOO and onions.
 Avoiding alcohol, BPA, packaged and processed foods have been reported to assist in maintaining testosterone levels.

 Want to know more about hormones?
 Find out more below as we explore each reproductive hormone.